Everybody knows that diamond is the hardest mineral substance on earth.

 The diamond on your finger is really just a beautiful mineral crystal that has been cut to sparkle!
 You’ve got to take care of it if it’s going to last.

 Needless to say, the value of a diamond declines dramatically when it is chipped.
 Regardless of the size or location of the chip, the value of the diamond takes a serious hit.
 I’m sure you realize that pun is totally intended.

 When an insurance company pays to replace a diamond that has been chipped, the damaged diamond becomes their property.
 In an effort to reduce their losses, many insurance companies sell the “salvage” for pennies on the dollar.
 The salvage may be sold to diamond cutting companies who specialize in recutting chipped diamonds.

 Chipped diamonds can be re-cut to hide the damage, however the shape of the diamond might be slightly off.
 Take the marquise cut diamond from earlier, it could be re-cut into a pear shape.
 However if they simply round off the broken part, the facet structure will not be right.
-Neither will the length to width ratio, the diamond will be too long.
+Neither will the length to width ratio because the diamond will seem too long.

 Discovering that a diamond is chipped, does not necessarily mean that it’s insurance salvage.
 However, it is reasonable to assume that the jeweler paid much less for it.
 After all, a new car costs more than one from the salvage yard.